Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Layering makes it easier to reuse functionality.
 - [ ] Layering assigns clear responsibilities to individual Developers.
 - [x] Layering separates different logical concerns withing the system.
-- [x] Layering increases maintainability of a system by isolating functional responsibilites.
+- [x] Layering increases maintainability of a system by isolating functional responsibilities.

 _[⬆ Back to Top](#table-of-contents)_